-You have to tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses or take some medication.
+You must tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses.
+Or if your medication affects your driving.
 This section explains how and when to tell the DVLA about your illness or medication.
 It explains what could happen when you tell the DVLA and how to challenge a decision if you think it is wrong.

 - Having a mental illness does not always mean you cannot drive safely.
 But some drivers need to take extra care or may become too unwell to drive.

 - If you have certain illnesses you must tell the DVLA.

 - The DVLA will use the information you give them to decide if you should keep your licence.